juji-io/datalevin/benchmarks/write-bench/README.md

 #### Mixed Read/Write

-With 1 million items in DB, we then do 2 million additional operations, with 1 million reads and 1 million writes.
+With 1 million entities in DB, we then do 2 million additional operations, with 1 million reads and 1 million writes.
 Read and write are interleaved.
 These reads/writes are individual operations, not batched.

 The read/write integers are random number between 1 and 2 millions.
-So initally write has a 50% chance of being an addition and 50% chance of being an overwrite.
+So initally write has a 50% chance of being an append and 50% chance of being an overwrite.
 The chance of being an overwrite increases as more items are written.